oucs-teaching/cosc349-labs/lab09.md

 - Rather than putting your AWS API access credentials into your `Vagrantfile`, in this lab you will define shell environment variables for the three authentication-related parameters required.

 - Copy the necessary secret values from your `.aws/credentials` file into the right-hand side of each of the first three of these shell environment variables.
+Note that the naming conventions are different.
+Best to copy-paste both the `export` commands below and the values from your `.aws/credentials` file, to avoid problematic typing (or at least that's what I do to try to protect me from myself!).

 ```
 export AWS_ACCESS_KEY_ID=